GNU social JP

 User actions

-Multi award-winning Security Advisor.
+Multi award-winning Security Adviser.
 Technical Auditor.
 Speaker.
 Author.

 I specialise in organisational and operational security.
 I help people do better.